-2.2.1 Loading the Driver Kit
+2.2 Loading the Driver Kit

-The driver kit copies the selected Emulex drivers and applications onto your computer.
+The driver kit unpacks the selected Emulex drivers and applications onto your computer.

-NOTE: This procedure does not install drivers, and no driver changes are made until you run AutoPilot Installer.
+NOTE: This procedure does not install the drivers, and no driver changes are made until you run the AutoPilot Installer application.

-To load the driver kit, perform these steps:
+To load the driver kit, perform the following steps:

-- 1. Download the driver kit from the Broadcom website to your system. - 2.
-Double-click the driver kit to run it.
+- 1. Download the driver kit from the Broadcom website to a directory on your system. - 2.
+Navigate to the driver kit in Windows Explorer. - 3.
+Double-click the driver kit file to run it.